jknight/DotNet.Config/README.md

 It uses a transparent convention over configuration approach: if your class has a member variable that matches the name of a setting, it will automatically apply the value to your class.

 * **For developers**: 'Glue' configuration settings directly onto your classes based on the convention of member variables in classes matching the names of configuration settings.
-* **For users of your application**: configuration settings are a breeze to edit in a simple ini-format text file.
+* **For your users**: Configuration settings are a breeze to edit in a simple ini-format text file.
 No more calls over botched app/web.config files.

 ## Features